lozeone/autogrow_textarea/README.md

 this is a fork of kalamuna/autogrow_textarea

-It adds the ability to enable wich fields have the autogrow script applied from the form field UI settings.
+It adds the ability to enable which textarea fields have the autogrow script applied from the form field UI settings instead of applying the script to all textareas

 # Autogrow Textarea Drupal Module